-10 Great Foods for Regulating the Thyroid
+10 Beneficial Foods for Hypothyroidism

 Hypothyroidism slows your metabolism, so people affected by this condition find it harder to lose weight.
 They also tend to retain fluid.

-- Deep voice and hoarseness.
+- Low voice and hoarseness

-- Sleep disorders.
+- Sleep disorders

-- Fluid retention.
+- Fluid retention

 1. Coconut oil

-- These nutrients have the power to increase your metabolism and facilitate weight loss.
-Consequently, these are two of the main problems for people who suffer from hypothyroidism.
+Extra virgin coconut oil is a saturated fat rich in medium chain triglycerides.
+These nutrients may boost metabolism and facilitate weight loss, which are two of the main problems for those who suffer from hypothyroidism.

 3. Cayenne pepper